opensafely-core/ehrql/docs/wiki-docs/ehrql-concepts-in-depth.md

     >>> from ehrql.tables.beta.core import patients, medications

-:spiral_notepad: The outputs below are truncated.
+:notepad_spiral: The outputs below are truncated.

 ## Core types of object